mecampbellsoup/btc_price/README.md

 `memcached -p 11211 &`;

-and finally you can run the executable:
+and finally you can run the gem's executable:

-`./bin/btc_price`.
+`btc_price`.

 You should see some content in STDOUT like this: